eik-1/eik-1/README.md

 <h2> I am an absurdist learning how to code </h2>
 I am currently an undergrad pursuing Bachelors in Computer Science.
-I am currently invested in learing JS, HTML, CSS and PYTHON.
+I am currently invested in learing JS, HTML, CSS and Smart Contracts.
 I also love to study Philosophies ( particularly Mordern Philosophy ) I am in an open relationship with Crypto.
 Open because I sometimes cheat on it with Music.

-Skills:  JS / HTML / CSS / Python
+Skills:  JS / HTML / CSS / Solidity / Smart Contracts

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Web3
 - 🌱 I’m currently learning ...
 Like every language
 - 👯 I’m looking to collaborate on ...
-Python
+Solidity
 - 🤔 I’m looking for help with ...
 Web Development
 - 💬 Ask me about ...
 Crypto & Philosophy
 - 📫 How to reach me: ...
 [Instagram] (https://www.instagram.com/drugsdarkweb/)